QIBB - The Austrian VET Quality Initiative

 Quality development at the levels of the schools, provincial governments and the federal government

 QIBB comprises all institutional levels of the school system.
-According to the QIBB model, schools, school supervision (regional level) and the GD VET of BMB (federal level), which is responsible for the VET school sector, regularly evaluate and continuously improve the activities that are required to carry out their tasks.
+According to the QIBB model, schools, school supervision (regional level) and the GD VET of BMBWF (federal level), which is responsible for the VET school sector, regularly evaluate and continuously improve the activities that are required to carry out their tasks.
 The goal is to enable and organise successful learning.
-Therefore the horizon for reflection comprises pedagogical action (initiating, supporting and facilitating school-based education and training processes) and administrative action (creating, securing and further developing the framework conditions necessary for teaching and learning).
+Therefore the horizon for reflection comprises pedagogical action (initiating, supporting and facilitating school-based education and training processes) and administrative action (creating, securing and further developing the framework conditions necessary for teaching and learning).,

 Quality assurance and improvement cycle and quality management instruments